-Have you ever wondered what goes on behind the scenes when you are accessing or creating web content that will be seen around the world?
+Have you ever wondered what goes on behind the scenes when you are creating web content for people all around the world?
 To understand how website content is accessed, you must understand what domain names are and how they work.

 What is the difference between a domain name and a web host?